JAQuent/noveltyVR/preparation/powerAnalysis.md

 ![](powerAnalysis_files/figure-markdown_github/unnamed-chunk-4-1.png)

 As can be seen above, both one-tailed as well as two-tailed tests surpass 80% power with around 36 participants for our alternative hypothesis (H1).
 Therefore we choose this as our sample size.
 With regard to H0, power is much lower around 25% for one-tailed comparisons and 0% for two-tailed comparisons.
-The latter is not surprising and shows that an extremely high sample size would be necessary for this.
+The latter is not surprising and shows that an extremely large sample would be necessary for this to obtain evidence for that.

 ### Analysis